 This teaching pack introduces undergraduate students to the global burden of noncommunicable diseases (NCDs) through exercises in graphical literacy and lessons that focus on the example of national sugar taxation as a prevention strategy for diabetes in Latin America.
 The pack includes an instructor’s note, three lesson plans, an annotated bibliography, and a glossary of terms.

-Spend a week in an Incubator immersion residency - experiment in the visual learning studios, develop multimedia prototypes, and create interactive instructional materials.
-Here is a short peek behind the scenes about visual communication and instructional design highlighting junior faculty, students and staff.
-If interested in a spring or summer slot email us!
+Spend a week with us - experiment in the visual learning studios, develop multimedia prototypes, and create interactive instructional materials.
+Take a peek behind the scenes about visual communication and instructional design highlighting faculty, students and staff.
+If interested, email us!

 Population dynamics are considered an important global change, but what does that even mean?
 In a new animated video, Professor Sue J. Goldie introduces three drivers of population dynamics—fertility, mortality and migration—and illustrates their influence on population growth and age structure.